 RAND's American Life Panel surveys people age 40 and over on the Internet, which allows for greater flexibility in survey design and instantly accessible data.
 Current studies analyze opinions on Medicare Plan D, health shocks, and financial decisionmaking.

-This four-year RAND study evaluates the effectiveness of the chronic care model and provides ways to improve care for patients with chronic disease.
+The Improving Chronic Illness Care Evaluation determines the effectiveness of the chronic care model and provides ways to improve care for patients with chronic disease.

 Sponsored by the U.S. Departments of Justice and Homeland Security, the National Computer Security Survey will report on the number and consequences of cyber attacks, frauds and thefts of information among the 5.3 million businesses in the United States.